eyemaginative/rezona-ona/docs/whitepaper.md

 ---

 ## Abstract
-This document describes a standalone Substrate blockchain that introduces **ONA consensus — Oscillation‑Normalized Agreement**, a commit→slot→reveal + harmonic sequencing design that makes **MEV extraction uneconomic**.
-ONA replaces competition for hardware (PoW) or capital (PoS) with **information alignment**: blocks are only valid if their transaction flow respects **micro‑slot ordering** and achieves low **Harmonic Loss (HL)** derived from phase/PSD/SNR features.
-Rewards scale by **`exp(−HL)`**, so honest, well‑tuned blocks pay best.
+This document describes a standalone Substrate blockchain that introduces ONA consensus — Oscillation-Normalized Agreement, a commit→slot→reveal + harmonic sequencing design that makes MEV extraction uneconomic.
+ONA replaces competition for hardware (PoW) or capital (PoS) with information alignment: blocks are valid only if their transaction flow respects micro-slot ordering and achieves low Harmonic Loss (HL) derived from phase/PSD/SNR features.
+Rewards scale by exp(−HL), so honest, well-tuned blocks pay best.

-This revision removes all references to “QIH / Quantum Information Harmonics” as a protocol name.
-The underlying ideas are preserved and fully attributable to our own **ONA consensus** design.

 ---